Type 2 Diabetes in Children

 What Is Type 2 Diabetes?

-Managing your child’s type 2 diabetes means paying careful attention to their eating, drinking, and exercise habits.
-Your child may also need to take medicine or insulin injections.
+To manage your child’s type 2 diabetes, our diabetes team will provide guidance about eating, drinking, and exercise habits.
+Some children with type 2 diabetes also benefit from medicines or insulin injections to help manage their blood sugars.
 The Duke Children’s diabetes care team is experienced in working with children of all ages and their families.
-We’ll ensure your child gets the best-quality medical care and has the understanding and support they need to control their blood sugar, lose weight, and adopt healthy lifestyle practices to manage their diabetes.
+We’ll ensure your child gets the best-quality medical care and has the understanding and support they need to control their blood sugar and adopt healthy lifestyle habits to help manage their diabetes.

 Duke Health offers locations throughout the Triangle.
 Find one near you.